 Awards: Scholarship amounts and eligibility criteria may vary across programs, and across academic years.
 These programs will be reviewed periodically to ensure that they continue to support the University’s enrollment goals.
 Both resident and nonresident undergraduates will be eligible to receive funds under this program, with award amounts differing due to the difference in tuition for these groups of students.
 For programs where need is a consideration, use of the FAFSA or ORSAA data will also be considered in determining award eligibility.

-Reduced Tuition Benefit for Academic and Classified Employees
+Reduced Tuition Benefit for Employees

 This benefit is also known as the “staff rate” privilege.